 Which action may be right for you depends on the unique circumstances of your case.
 There are many pros and cons to consider, and while your time to take action is limited by law, you and your attorney should carefully consider all of your options before moving forward.

-Get the Personal Legal Attention You Deserve
+Get the Legal Attention You Deserve From An Experienced Criminal Appellante Attorney

 Your legal options are coming to an end.
 To avoid an unfair conviction or sentence, you need to take the right action quickly.
-Call Florida appellate attorney Robert Malove now to learn more about legal strategies for protecting your rights.
+Contact Florida appellate attorney Robert Malove now to learn more about legal strategies for protecting your rights.